Conducting Translational Research to Improve Human Healthspan

 The research of the Integrative Physiology of Aging Laboratory focuses on:

-• important changes in physiological function with aging, with a particular focus on changes in cardiovascular health involving blood pressure and vascular function;
+• Important changes in physiological function with aging, with a particular focus on changes in cardiovascular health involving blood pressure and vascular function;

-• modulation of cardiovascular function by changes in biological factors (e.g., estrogen status) and lifestyle behaviors (e.g., physical activity/inactivity, diet);
+• Modulation of cardiovascular function by changes in biological factors (e.g., estrogen status) and lifestyle behaviors (e.g., physical activity/inactivity, diet);

-• the efficacy of interventions, both lifestyle and pharmacological (including natural compounds), for reversing adverse changes in cardiovascular function with aging;
+• The efficacy of interventions, both lifestyle and pharmacological (including natural compounds), for reversing adverse changes in cardiovascular function with aging;

-• the integrative (systemic to molecular) biological mechanisms that mediate changes in cardiovascular health with aging and with effective interventions.
+• The integrative (systemic to molecular) biological mechanisms that mediate changes in cardiovascular health with aging and with effective interventions.

 Measuring blood vessel function with ultrasound